danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

     ![Fusion360 Screenshot 4](<Images/Fusion360 Screenshot 4.png>)

 5. Finish the sketch and extrude it by a distance equivalent to your 3D printing layer height.
+My layer height is 0.2 mm.
     - If you don't know what your layer height is, you can find it in your slicing software.
 In Cura it is labled as "Layer Height" in the print settings.

     ![Fusion360 Screenshot 5](<Images/Fusion360 Screenshot 5.png>)